 But driven from the garden

-sang their own songs in the spring
+wore their own colours in the spring

 Look around you for wild flowers and for the contrasts spring brings to light as you travel through this season.

-you might also wish to
+You may also wish to

-learn about visiting Donegal
+Learn about visiting Donegal

 Consider the aspects of Donegal which form part of the Wild Atlantic Way.

 Read about Letterkenny, a town in Ireland to which many guidebooks give little time.
 Learn about reasons you may wish to visit.